STATE REQUIRED INFORMATION

 Since students are completing the work and teachers are assessing it, the day can be counted as an instructional day and does not have to be made up at the end of the year.

-What if we get an AMI packet and then school is not cancelled?
+What if my child got an AMI packet with multiple days, and school is only canceled one day?

-Do NOT complete the work inside the packet unless school has been officially cancelled and declared an AMI Day.
+Do NOT complete the future assignments inside the packet unless you have been advised to do so.